 At Sunday Mass, there are two readers; one reads the 1st Reading and Responsorial Psalm and the other reads the 2nd Reading and Gospel Acclamation.
-You can join the reading rota for whichever Mass you attend by contacting Maureen Woods after Sunday Morning Mass.
+You can join the reading rota for whichever Mass you attend by contacting Fr.
+Jamie McMorrin after Sunday Morning Mass.
 Training will be given.

-We have a team of Eucharistic Ministers who distribute the Body and Blood of Christ to those who come forward during the Eucharistic celebration.
+Eucharistic Ministers, who are invited by the parish priest, distribute the Body and Blood of Christ to those who come forward during the Eucharistic celebration.
 Those who choose not to receive the Eucharist are welcomed with a blessing.
 If you would like to become involved in this area of ministry then please contact Fr.
-Peter Kelly.
+Jamie McMorrin.

 Anyone who has made his or her First Holy Communion and would like to train to serve on the altar is welcome.
 Please contact Fr.
-Peter Kelly for further information.
+Jamie McMorrin for further information.

 Sacrament of Baptism